eitansuez/lab-ckad-practice/workshop/content/exercises/06-services-and-networking.md

 1. Deployment `cara` is created.
 Expose port 80 of the deployment using NodePort on port 31888.
 Name the service `cara`.

-1. Pod and Service `geonosis` is created for you.
-Create a network policy `geonosis-shield` which allows only pods with label `empire=true` to access the service.
+1. Pod and Service `geonosis` are created for you.
+Create a network policy `geonosis-shield` which allows only pods with the label `empire=true` to access the service.
 Use appropriate labels.

+    1. Review the documentation on the subject of [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/);

+    1. Draft a network policy spec (in a file named, say, `netpol.yaml`), as follows:

+        ```yaml
+        ---
+        apiVersion: networking.k8s.io/v1
+        kind: NetworkPolicy
+        metadata:
+          name: geonosis-shield
+        spec:
+          podSelector:
+            matchLabels:
+              sector: arkanis
+        ingress:
+        - from:
+          - podSelector:
+              matchLabels:
+                empire: "true"
+        ```

+    1. Apply the network policy (`k apply -f netpol.yaml`)